sim-pez/ptpn_log_verifier/README.md

 # Introduction
+Preemptive Time Petri Nets (**PTPNs**) support modeling and analysis of concurrent timed SW components running under fixed priority preemptive scheduling.
+This work is based on the [Sirio Library](https://github.com/oris-tool/sirio)\[1\] and is an extension of **Lorenzo Macchiarini**\[2\] work.
-This program reads a preemptive time petri net (PTPN) and verifies the feasibility of a real time program execution log.
-This work is based on [Sirio Library](https://github.com/oris-tool/sirio) and is an extension of @[loremacchia](https://github.com/loremacchia)'s work.
+We try to read a preemptive time petri net (PTPN) and verify the feasibility of a real time program execution log.

+For a detailed description of the experiments and results obtained refer to the project [presentation]() (coming soon).

 ## Algorithm
 Here is the pseudo-algorithm to check the log feasibility: